KorwinS/grafana-maintenance/README.md

 ## Scripts

-### alert_check.py

-We found an odd bug where the alerting engine in Grafana crashed, but the app kept running and no one knew about it, while the alerts were stuck in a pending state.
-This python script runs as a cron job on the Grafana EC2 hosts, hits the Grafana API, and checks to see if more than half of the alerts are "pending", and sends a notification to SNS if it is.

 ### alert_shh.py

 Starts a "Maintenance Mode" for Grafana when we need to take down InfluxDB.
 This script will generate a simple txt file with the IDs of the alerts